 A useful option to add to the end of your commands is

-2>, which redirects the stdout from any command into a specific file.
-This can be used to redirect your stdout into a summary file, and can be used as follows:
+2>, which redirects the stderr from any command into a specific file.
+This can be used to redirect your stderr into a summary file, and can be used as follows:

 My_alignment_script 2> alignment_metrics.txt.
 The advantage of this is being able to view the alignment metrics later on.

 <L1> Q4.
 What were the percentages of reads that aligned to the reference for each sample?

 <L1> Q5.
 By compressing your sam format to bam, approximately how much space is saved (fold change in size)?

 - Perform post-alignment QC analysis using

 - Merge bam files for easier visualization in IGV

 In order to make visualization easier, we’re going to merge each of our bams into one using the following commands.
 Make sure to index these bams afterwards to be able to view them in IGV.